-During the site reconnaissance on March 14, 2016, the surface conditions were noted and the locations of the borings were determined so that drill rig access to all the locations was available.
+During the site reconnaissance on March 14, 2016, April 11, 2016, and April 8, 2022, the surface conditions were noted, and the locations of the borings were determined so that drill rig access to all the locations was available.
 The borings were located using existing boundary features as a guide and should be considered accurate only to the degree implied by the method used.
 Underground Service Alert (USA) of Southern California was notified of our proposed drilling locations at least 48 hours prior to initiation of the subsurface field work.

-3.2 Subsurface Exploration and Percolation Testing
+3.2 Subsurface Exploration

 Twelve (12) exploratory borings (BH-1 through BH-10 and PT-1 and PT-2) were drilled within the project sites on March 31, 2016 and on April 4 and 5, 2016.
-The borings were advanced using a limited access track drill rig and a truck-mounted drill rig with an 8-inch diameter hollow stem auger to depths ranging from 10 to 61.5 feet below the existing ground surface (bgs).
-Each boring was visually logged by a Converse engineer and sampled at regular intervals and at changes in subsurface soils.
+The borings were drilled using a limited access track drill rig and truck-mounted drill rig equipped with an 8-inch diameter hollow-stem auger for soil sampling.
+Two (2) additional exploratory borings (BH-11 and PT-3) were drilled within the project site on April 14, 2022.
+The borings were advanced using a truck-mounted drill rig with an 8-inch diameter hollow stem auger to depths of 11.5 to 51.5 feet below the existing ground surface (bgs).
+Each boring was visually logged by a Converse Engineer and sampled at regular intervals and at changes in subsurface soils.
 Detailed descriptions of the field exploration and sampling program are presented in Appendix A, Field Exploration.

 California Modified Sampler (Ring samples), Standard Penetration Test samples, and bulk soil samples were obtained for laboratory testing.
-Standard Penetration Tests (SPTs) were performed in selected borings at selected intervals using a standard (1.4 inches inside diameter and 2.0 inches outside diameter) split-barrel sampler.
-The bore holes were backfilled and compacted with soil cuttings by reverse spinning of the auger following the completion of drilling and patched with asphalt where necessary to match existing conditions.
+Standard Penetration Tests (SPTs) were performed in the two borings at selected intervals using a standard (1.4 inches inside diameter and 2.0 inches outside diameter) SPT split-barrel sampler.
+The bore holes were backfilled with cement grout following the completion of drilling to match existing surface conditions.